Skip to main content

 Sourcing & Storage

 RetaLABS NAD+ 100mg is supplied as a lyophilised powder with >98% purity.
 Store at −20°C in a desiccated environment — NAD+ is hygroscopic and degrades with moisture exposure.
-Reconstitute with sterile water or PBS; use promptly or aliquot at −20°C. Each batch is accompanied by a COA, available on request.
+Reconstitute with sterile water or PBS; use promptly or aliquot at −20°C. A downloadable PDF reference is also available: NAD+ 2026 Researcher's Reference Guide.